Midnightcoffee/Course-Projects/README.md

 Machine Learning
 =============================================================================

-+ machineLearning.m
++ MachineLearning.m
 + Machine Learning
 + Stanford University
 + No Certification yet - class in progress

-In this lab I coded up Vectorized backpropagation which allowed us to train our Neural Network.
-From this we were able to get a better prediction.
-Addtional I got to sharpen my octave and Linear Agebra skills
+Vectorized backpropagation which allowed for a better trained Neural Network.

 Dijstra's Algorithm
 =============================================================================

- + dijkstra.py
+ + dijkstra/
  + Algorithms: Design and Analysis, Part 1
  + Stanford University
  + Class Certification: https://drive.google.com/file/d/0B1C_HgqJ_YTrQmhHVWcxWnVJUTA/edit?usp=sharing

-I coded up some great unit-tests and test visualizers for my online class mates.
-Take a look at the read me in the file for more!
+I had learned this algorithm in an early class so i jumped on the opportunity to code up a test_generator.py that produce test_files and an accompanying graph so you could get a better idea what went wrong Take a look at the Readme in the file for more!

 Linear Algebra ... with code??!?